Can You Control Thoughts

 Father Christmas?
 The Tooth Fairy?

-So, please don’t feel bad or foolish if upon closer examination
+So, please don’t feel bad or foolish if upon closer examination, a number of beliefs that you might have about your golf turn out to be false.

 This is a process we all go through in our lives.

-Indeed it would be very unhealthy if we did not let go of certain beliefs which might have served a purpose for a while, but were discarded when their useful life had ended.
+Indeed it would be unhealthy if we did not let go of certain beliefs.
+Those that might have served a purpose for a while, but were discarded when their useful life had ended.

 As someone once said, ‘Your beliefs can make evidence transparent’.